Blue Owl Capital (NYSE:OBDC) versus FS KKR Capital (NYSE:FSK) Head to Head Analysis

 |1.80

-FS KKR Capital presently has a consensus price target of $20.70, indicating a potential upside of 10.74%.
-Blue Owl Capital has a consensus price target of $16.21, indicating a potential upside of 22.14%.
-Given Blue Owl Capital’s stronger consensus rating and higher probable upside, analysts clearly believe Blue Owl Capital is more favorable than FS KKR Capital.
+Blue Owl Capital currently has a consensus target price of $16.21, suggesting a potential upside of 22.14%.
+FS KKR Capital has a consensus target price of $20.70, suggesting a potential upside of 10.74%.
+Given Blue Owl Capital’s stronger consensus rating and higher probable upside, research analysts plainly believe Blue Owl Capital is more favorable than FS KKR Capital.

 Summary